 Epigraphy at Warwick

 We are keen to encourage applications from postgraduates interested in pursuing research involving classical epigraphy.
 Several members of staff at Warwick are actively engaged in epigraphic research, whilst others also use epigraphy in their wider research contexts.
-We have particular expertise in the Roman world, both Latin West and Greek East, from the Hellenistic period onwards, whilst our recent appointment of Michael Scott now extends this expertise into the world of Classical Greece as well.
+We have particular expertise in the Roman world, both Latin West and Greek East, as well as Classical Greece.

-The department has a Taught MA programme [Ancient Visual and Material Culture], including a stream incorporating the Postgraduate City of Rome course at the BSR [Visual and Material Culture of Ancient Rome], in which students have the opportunity to specialise in epigraphy.
+The department has a Taught MA programme [Ancient Visual and Material Culture], including streams incorporating the Postgraduate City of Rome course at the BSR [Visual and Material Culture of Ancient Rome], and postgraduate courses at the BSA [Visual and Material Culture of Ancient Greece] in which students have the opportunity to specialise in epigraphy.
 Our students are encouraged to join the British Epigraphy Society and to participate in the training offered by the Society.

-- Epigraphy Summer School at Rome 2012, attended by Joanna Kemp
+- BSR Epigraphy Summer School at Rome 2012, attended by Joanna Kemp (MA by Research)

 - Dr Michael Scott - works with literary, material, and epigraphic evidence from the archaic, classical, and hellenistic periods of Greek history, with a particular focus on Greek religion and Greek sanctuaries.
 He is currently working on a series of articles that look at the perception and mechanics of Greek sanctuaries in the archaic and classical periods, one of which examines how the placement of different types of inscriptions within sanctuaries both contributed to their meaning and purpose as well as impacting on the way in which visitors used and understand sacred space.